MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-with-vision.md

 ## Input limitations

-This section describes the limitations of GPT-4 Turbo with Vision.
+This section describes the limitations of vision-enabled chat models.

 ### Image support